Voice of Customer Research Analytical & Scientific Instruments

 - AI-assisted troubleshooting

-Top demand signals: automation + predictive maintenance to reduce downtime and improve efficiency.
+Top demand signals include automation digital technologies and predictive maintenance to reduce downtime and improve efficiency, reflecting broader laboratory equipment trends.

 Conclusion

-The VoC analysis reveals a mature yet opportunity-rich market.
-While customers value the accuracy and reliability of current analytical instruments, dissatisfaction with service responsiveness, maintenance costs, and software usability limits stronger loyalty.
-To strengthen competitive advantage, manufacturers must move from a product-centric to a customer-experience–driven approach by investing in faster service, proactive maintenance, digital integration, and flexible commercial models.
+The Voice of Customer Research analysis reveals a mature yet opportunity-rich scientific instrument market.
+While customers value the accuracy and reliability of analytical scientific instruments, dissatisfaction with service responsiveness, maintenance costs, and software usability limits stronger loyalty.
+To strengthen competitive advantage, manufacturers must move from a product-centric to a customer-experience–driven approach by investing in faster service, proactive maintenance, digital integration, and flexible commercial models aligned with emerging laboratory equipment trends.
 Doing so can significantly enhance customer satisfaction, retention, and long-term growth.